AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Lower Premiums in Arizona

 1. Raise your deductible.
 Ask your agent how your premium would change if you raise your deductible.
-It might make the annual premium lower by several percentage points and put some money back in your pocket, or the savings might be negligible.
+It might lower your car insurance rates by several percentage points and put some money back in your pocket, or the savings might be negligible.

 2. Take advantage of discounts.
 By choosing a bulk rate when insuring several drivers or vehicles under one company, you can qualify for a multi-car discount.
 In the same vein, safe driving discounts reward you for avoiding accidents and moving violations.
 Additionally, some companies will provide discounts for completing defensive driving, accident prevention, or another course.